Euclidean Algorithm and Extended Euclidean Algorithm

 Extended Euclidean Algorithm

 The Extended Euclidean algorithm is used to calculate the multiplicative inverse of a number.
-This means finding a number y for x such that xy \mod n = 1.
-This can only happen if numbers x and y are coprime, meaning they share no factors other than 1.
+This means finding a number for such that .
+This can only happen if numbers and are coprime, meaning they share no factors other than 1.

 Example